ameba23/meta-database/readme.md

 * Documents and ebooks
 * Software?
 Achives?

-Another approach would be to using existing data from, for example, MPD.
+Another approach would be to using existing data from, for example, [Music Player Daemon](https://www.musicpd.org/)

 ## Merging and resolving conflicting data